 Although more commonly used on commercial buildings, metal roofing has steadily gained popularity amongst homeowners as well.
 It offers a unique aesthetic appeal, and many people love the sound of rain pitter-pattering against it (others find this sound annoying, so it’s important to figure out which camp you’re in before committing to a metal roof!).
 Although it’s resistant to fire and most hail damage, it’s important to understand that a metal roof’s warranty typically doesn’t cover the metal itself.
 So if a hail storm leaves behind a slew of dents, your insurance company likely won’t pay for the repairs unless the damage has caused a leak or reduced the roof’s life expectancy.
 In addition, because it expands and contracts with the weather, metal roofing requires excellent installation to prevent leaks and rusting.
 Metal roofing is available as shingles, shakes (which simulate wood), and panels.

 Now that you’ve explored the many types of shingles available, are you ready to replace your roof?
-If you live in or near Springfield, Missouri, give GlennStone Roofing and Exteriors a call.
+If you live in or near Springfield, Missouri, give GlennStone a call.
 We understand how important a high-quality roof is to the protection and value of your home, and we can help you decide which shingle to purchase by providing sample books, giving you addresses of homes that showcase our work, and even using a software that allows you to superimpose roof styles over a picture of your home.
 With our help, you can rest easy knowing that you’ve selected the best roofing product for your needs.